 Other banking income decreased 68% on the prior comparative period to \$84 million, due to the adverse market conditions arising from the downgrade of the US sovereign credit rating and ongoing European sovereign debt concerns.
-In addition, the decrease in income was impacted by unfavourable counterparty fair value adjustments, primarily as a result of widening credit spreads and a decreasing interest rate environment.
+In addition, the decrease in income was impacted by unfavourable counterparty fair value adjustments, primarily as a result of the falling interest rate environment and widening credit spreads.